APMonitor/begin_java/06-Operators.md

 ```

 ## Combining Operators
 You can combine any of the operators we have talked about in this lesson to create complex logical statements.
-For instance, let's say that you want to write a program that will test weather your combined expenses from different categories is within your monthly budget.
-You could use both relational and arithmetic operators like this:
+For instance, let's say that you want to write a program that will test weather your total expenses are within your monthly budget.
+The program below adds up three variables representing different parts of your budget, then it tests whether the total is under your maximum budget.
 ```
 float gasolineCost = 37.50;
 float entertainmentCost = 12.00;
 float foodCost = 150.75;
-float budgetMax = 210.00;
+float budgetMax = 220.00;

 bool isOverBudget = (gasolineCost + entertainmentCost + foodCost) <= budgetMax;
 System.out.println(isOverBudget);
 ```
 When you run this program with these values, Java will print out:
 ```
-false
+true
 ```
-Congradulations!
+Congratulations!
 You're living within your budget!

 ## Try it Yourself
 For this lesson's activity, your task is to extend the program you wrote in lesson 04 to test weather the temperatures from thermometer 1 and thermometer 2 on the Temperature Control Lab are equal to one another.
-Your program should print out two lines as output, formated like the ones below:
+Your program should measure both thermometers, then test if they are equal, and finally calculate the difference between the two.
+It's ok if the difference comes out negative.
+Make your program print out two lines, formated like the ones below:
 ```
 Temperature 1: 24.02
 Temperature 2: 23.98